OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 The core VM has now been installed.
 The next steps are to install additional software such as development environment tools.
 The documentation for these activities varies and separate documentation should be consulted.
+For example, the basic VM can be used to export an appliance, and the appliance can then be imported to create a VM for software development and testing.